Updated: Jan 9

 Mélange, a fast-casual restaurant from a chef who spent most of his career in fine dining, recently opened in Mt.
 Vernon Triangle.
 Mélange use local ingredients and infuses a little Ethiopian flair into the menu to represent the chef's heritage.

 Though Mélange is known for its burgers, do not skip the fried chicken sandwiches.
 The Original is crispy on the outside, with a juicy interior, and smoked Duke's mayo.
 It's a great take on a classic chicken sandwich.
 The real star of the show however is The National, a Doro Wat-style fried chicken sandwich with kebe aioli, turmeric slaw, and a fried or hard-boiled egg.
 The National seamlessly marries the flavors of Doro Wat, what many call Ethiopia's national dish, to a chicken sandwich.
-Keep in mind that because of the sauce on The National you do lose some of the crispness of the chicken.
-However, the creative, well-balanced flavors more than make up for it.
+Order online.

 Roaming Rooster: The Crowd Pleaser